Use this time to consider Seth Godin's fascinating concept on what triggers virality

 Needless to say, people told their friends about it, and they told their friends.

 Today, tens of thousands of people subscribe to Who Gives a Crap.
-Recently, their remarkable customer loyalty decision to supply subscribers over new customers has only increased their brand virality.
+In the great 2020 Australian toilet paper grab, their remarkable customer loyalty decision to supply subscribers over new customers increased their brand virality.

 Who knew toilet paper could be so remarkable it would spark an "ideavirus."